timrappold/jekyll-now/_posts/2018-4-18-Gitting_started_with_Git.md

   You can go ahead and do work in the local clone, write some code, and when you have something working, you use git to `commit` your changes, and then `push` those changes to the remote repo.

-  `git status` — use this frequently.
-It tells you whether your branch is up to date with origin master.
+  `git status` — use this frequently (as in, after every command).
+It tells you whether the commit process is unfolding as intended.

   `git add <filename>` gets a file ready for a commit.
 You could stage several files for a commit before comitting.